OksanaMarquezMayas/OksanaMarquezMayas/README.md

 <h3>About Me</h3>

-I'm a passionate and motivated manual QA Engineer with a strong foundation in testing theory and a growing skillset.
+<p>I'm a passionate and motivated manual QA Engineer with a strong foundation in testing theory and a growing skillset.
 With 6 months of total experience in software testing, I've spent the last 2 months actively working as a freelancer on platforms like Testbirds, UTest, and TesterWork.
-During this freelance time, I've honed my skills in identifying and reporting software defects across various applications.
+During this freelance time, I've honed my skills in identifying and reporting software defects across various applications.</p>

 <h3>My Strengths:</h3>
 <ul>